Home > Patients & Visitors > Health Library > Retinoblastoma Treatment (PDQ®): Treatment - Health Professional Information [NCI]

 As the tumor progresses, patients may present with orbital or metastatic disease.
 Metastases occur in the preauricular and laterocervical lymph nodes, in the CNS, or systemically (commonly in the bones, bone marrow, and liver).

 In the United States, children of Hispanic origin and children living in lower socioeconomic conditions have been noted to present with more advanced disease.

 Evaluation for the presence of metastatic disease also needs to be considered in the subgroup of patients with suspected extraocular extension by imaging or high-risk pathology in the enucleated eye (i.e., massive choroidal invasion or involvement of the sclera or the optic nerve beyond the lamina cribrosa).
 Patients presenting with these pathological features in the enucleated eye are at high risk of developing metastases.
-In these cases, bone scintigraphy, bone marrow aspirates and biopsies, and lumbar puncture may be performed.
+In these cases, the following procedures may be performed:

 Heritable and Nonheritable Forms of Retinoblastoma

 Retinoblastoma is a tumor that occurs in heritable (25%–30%) and nonheritable (70%–75%) forms.
 Heritable disease is defined by the presence of a germline mutation of the RB1 gene.
 This germline mutation may have been inherited from an affected progenitor (25% of cases) or may have occurred in a germ cell before conception or in utero during early embryogenesis in patients with sporadic disease (75% of cases).
 The presence of positive family history or bilateral or multifocal disease is suggestive of heritable disease.